rathee-19/Pylint-Pytest-Unittest/readme.md

     └── testcases
         └── test.py
 ```

-# Projects Overview

 ## Kaooa_Pylint

-This project demonstrates the use of Pylint to iteratively improve the code quality.
+It demonstrates the use of Pylint to iteratively improve the code quality.
 The lint results for each iteration are stored in the lint directory.

 ### Kaooa Pylint Scores